How to Sprint Faster

 Here are 21 tips you can follow to improve your sprinting:

 - Start on the correct foot.
 When standing, have someone push you lightly from the back.
-The foot that moves first should be your rear foot in the starting blocks.
-It will move first and fastest.
+The foot that moves first should be your front foot in the starting blocks.
+It will move first and fastest (push off with your front foot).

 - Explode out of the starting blocks.
 Getting a jump on the competition out of the blocks is vital to sprinting faster.
 Starting strength and starting speed are always important aspects of maximal effort exercise.
 To get that quick jump, your leg angle should be about 45 degrees, your stride should be short, and your arms should help you gain that initial momentum.